 Most of them are in beautiful locations (where, presumably, your creative juices will flow more easily), and offer a combination of workshops, tours and interaction with a small group of writers.

 They’re a great way to combine a vacation with inspiration, networking — and, of course, writing.

 They’re often pricey, but some offer scholarships (so always ask!), or you could create your own writing retreat with friends.

 And remember: A retreat is an investment in your career, as well as an opportunity to get away.
 If they’re out of your price range, then perhaps a writing residency would be a better fit.
 Or, check out this list of grants for writers.

-The 37 writing retreats below take place in 2018; they range in price, location and focus — so hopefully you’ll be able to find one that fits your needs.
+The 37 writing retreats below take place in 2019; they range in price, location and focus — so hopefully you’ll be able to find one that fits your needs.
 (Hint: Though they’re in order by date, many organizers offer multiple retreats.
 So if there’s a month that works best for you, command-F to search the page for it.)

-Unless otherwise noted, the prices include workshops, accommodation (often shared), activities and most meals — but not airfare to and from the destination.
+Unless otherwise noted, the prices include workshops, shared accommodation, activities and most meals — but not airfare to and from the destination.